thunlp/TransNet/README.md

 If you use the code, please cite this paper:

 _Cunchao Tu, Zhengyan Zhang, Zhiyuan Liu, Maosong Sun.
 TransNet: Translation-Based Network Representation Learning for Social Relation Extraction.
 The 26th International Joint Conference on Artificial Intelligence (IJCAI 2017)._

+For more related works on network representation learning, please refer to my [homepage](http://thunlp.org/~tcc/).